omega-gg/VBML/software.md

 ## Semantic Player

 A Semantic Player is a video player designed to stream videos on the Internet from simple text queries.
-It's semantic based meaning it understands search queries and a dedicated language called [VBML](https://github.com/omega-gg/VBML).
+It's "semantic based" meaning it understands search queries and a dedicated language called [VBML](https://github.com/omega-gg/VBML).
 It also parses content from various providers.
 This tool represents a paradigm shift from file based media player(s) to query based video playback.
 It's also primarly built for the Internet as opposed to the local context of multimedia players.
 As a result, the question is no longer "*where* is the file you want to play" but "*what* do you want to play".
 Essentially moving away from video file input(s) towards language input(s).

 ## Video Browser